jakob-kruse/setup.ts/apps/docs/src/pages/plugins/introduction.md

 # Plugin Introduction

-This guide will get you started with setup.ts's plugin system.
+This guide will get you started with setup.ts' plugin system.
 We will cover how to use plugins, what they can do and how to write your own.

 ## Understanding the setup.ts flow

-To understand plugins, we have understand that setup.ts is basically a json generator.
-When setup.ts is ran, it bundles and imports `setup.ts` and uses the SetupBuilder returned by `defineSetup` to "compile" the final package.json.
+To understand plugins, we have understand that setup.ts is basically a JSON generator.
+When setup.ts is run, it bundles and imports `setup.ts` and uses the SetupBuilder returned by `defineSetup` to "compile" the final package.json.

 ### Example